tjv4947/GettingAndCleaningDataClassProject/README.md

 >>   Script assumes that it has been copied to same disk as the data files and the R working
 >>   directory has been set to main location of the files

->>   The code is divided into sections to read data from disk, manipulate the data, merge and
+>>   The code is divided into sections:
+*to read data from disk,
+* Manipulate the data,
+* Merge data from the two sets together
+* Process the data to determine mean valus of columns and aggregate the data
->>     aggregate the data as well as write it out to a file.
+* Write it out to a file.